 The Anti-Defamation League (ADL) has also been pressing Twitch to enhance its efforts against antisemitism.
 Similar policy adjustments have been made by other platforms, such as Meta, which implemented restrictions on the use of the term “Zionist” in July.

 This development comes shortly after Twitch apologized for inadvertently limiting access to Israeli users.
-The platform had implemented measures to block violent content after the October 7 attacks but left these safeguards in place, creating challenges for new users in Israel to sign up using emails.
+The platform had implemented measures to block violent content after the October 7 attacks but left these safeguards in place, creating challenges for new users in Israel to sign up.
 Twitch’s latest actions highlight its ongoing efforts to balance free expression with the need to foster a safer online environment.